Trygon117/starchitectsUnreal/README.md

 This is the Unreal Engine side of the Starchitect project.
 Here there is a Universe full of stars that can be added, and controlled through a websocket connection with a web server.

+# Open VSCode Workspace
+open the "Starchitect.code-workspace" file to open the workspace in vscode

 # Set Up The Enviroment

 Here is an online Guide that you can refer to: